xingzhou/containercafe/README.md

 [![License](https://img.shields.io/badge/license-Apache--2.0-blue.svg)](http://www.apache.org/licenses/LICENSE-2.0)

 OpenRadiant is a modular platform for enterprise container-native devops.
-OpenRadiant supports Kubernetes, and will eventually support and docker APIs on the same infrastructure.
+OpenRadiant supports Kubernetes, and will eventually also support the docker APIs on the same infrastructure.
 OpenRadiant supports multi-tenancy and sharding.
 The OpenRadiant platform can be extended by additional componentry, such as: support for using Mesos (including making Kubernetes act as a Mesos framework), support for using a CloudFoundry installation as the source of identities, support for using Neutron tenant networks to isolate OpenRadiant tenants in the network.

 Features of the OpenRadiant platform include:
 * Kubernetes